NeurIPS2025-4877/Submission-4877/README.md

 ## Data preparation

-To preprocess the CCLE or GDSC datasets, run:
+To preprocess the CCLE or GDSC datasets, move to the "preprocess/" directory and run:
 ```python
 python preprocess/generate_data_ccle.py --data 'GDSC'
 ```
 >
 * `data`: specifies the dataset to preprocess.
 Options are 'CCLE' or 'GDSC'.

-To preprocess the TCGA dataset, run:
+To preprocess the TCGA dataset, move to the "preprocess/" directory and run:
 ```python
 python preprocess/generate_data_tcga.py
 ```

-All preprocessed datasets will be saved in the generated_data/ directory.
+All preprocessed datasets will be saved in the "generated_data/" directory.

 ---